frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section3-exercise4.md

 7. Fasten the bolts properly.
 8. Use the `Replicate` tool (set to `match edges on a plane`) to duplicate bolts across the modules.

+!!!
+Tip "Threaded Holes"
+    The holes on the top mounting plate of the swerve module are "tapped" or "threaded".
+This means that nuts are not needed for the bolts because the threads are in the aluminum plate itself.

 ---

 When you're done with the drivetrain frame, move on to the final next exercise in 1A, where you'll be putting everything you've learned so far together.